springdo/repo-to-bitbucket/README.md

 How to use this?
 -----
-1. git clone the repo
+1. Git clone the repo to somewhere sensible
-2. change the following vars in `repo-to-bitbucket.sh` to your bitbucket account credentials and team name
+2. Change the following vars in `repo-to-bitbucket.sh` to your bitbucket account credentials and team name
 ```
 export BITBUCKET_TEAM='<YOUR_TEAM_HERE>'
 export BITBUCKET_USER='<YOUR_USER_HERE>'